AI IN MARKETING2025-12-23

 Retailers must figure out which products are flying off the shelves and which are not, and react accordingly.

-Assortment planning requires forecasting where analysts have to monitor market trends and changes in customer demand.
+Assortment planning requires forecasting, in which analysts monitor market trends and changes in customer demand.

-It requires a highly sophisticated analytics model, and this is a job that is now being competently handled by AI in many companies.
+It requires a highly sophisticated analytics model, and this job is now being handled competently by AI in many companies.

 Stocking the Store: Stock the store smart.